Country Living in a Cariboo Valley

 You can plant potatoes in a hole or in a trench.

 Potatoes can be planted early in the year.
 If you can get in to the garden to work, you can plant your potatoes.
-Soil temperatures are not that critical when it comes to growing potatoes.
+Soil temperatures are not that critical when it comes to growing potatoes, so they can grow in a variety of climates.

 There are several different ways to grow potatoes, but here is how we plant ours.
 I like to use a string line to mark my rows while I plant.